wcm-io-devops/aem-manager-osx/README.md

 * Download the latest release from the [Releases](https://github.com/wcm-io-devops/aem-manager-osx/releases) section.
 * Install DMG File to your Applications Folder.
 The DMG File is not signed, so enable GateKeeper for App-Download from anywhere in your security settings.

-Tested with OS X 10.11 El Capitan.
+Relase v0.1.5 tested with OS X 10.11 El Capitan Release v0.1.6 tested with MacOS Sierra.

 Features